ayushmehre/padhai-assignment/README.md

 - `src/components/SlidePanel.jsx`: Manages the display of slides.
 - `src/slides/QuestionSlide.jsx`: An example of a question slide.
 - `src/hooks/`: Contains custom React hooks for features like interactable detection (`useInteractables.js`), pointer control (`usePointerControl.js`), audio playback (`useAudioPlayer.js`), and highlighting (`useHighlighter.js`).
-- `src/providers/TutorProvider.jsx`: Handles WebSocket communication and event bus logic.
+- `src/providers/`: Contains the new domain-specific providers: WebSocketProvider, EmitProvider, AudioProvider, SessionProvider, and AppProviders.
 - `mock-server/server.js`: The mock backend implementation.
 - `public/`: Static assets.
 - `src/assets/`: Frontend assets like images or CSS specific to components.

 ## Design Decisions (DESIGN.md Summary)

-While a separate `DESIGN.md` was suggested, key architectural decisions are reflected in the codebase:
+Key architectural decisions are reflected in the codebase:

-- **WebSocket Handling & Buffering**: Centralized in `TutorProvider.jsx`, using `mitt` for event emission and a custom ring buffer for replaying messages to late-joining subscribers.
+- **WebSocket Handling & Buffering**: Centralized in `WebSocketProvider.jsx`, using `mitt` for event emission (via EmitProvider) and a custom ring buffer for replaying messages to late-joining subscribers.
 Reconnection logic with exponential backoff is implemented.
-- **State Management / Event Bus**: `TutorProvider.jsx` and its associated context/hooks (`useTutorEvents`, `useTutorCtx`) form the primary event bus, preferring this over prop-drilling for tutor events.
+- **State Management / Event Bus**: The app uses domain-specific providers and their associated hooks (`useWebSocketCtx`, `useEmitCtx`, `useAudioCtx`, `useSessionCtx`).
+The `useTutorEvents` hook is now implemented using these providers.
 Local component state is managed by React's `useState` and `useRef`.
 - **DOM vs React Updates**:
   - React manages the overall component tree and declarative UI updates.
   - Direct DOM manipulation is employed for specific, imperative actions like moving the `POINT` cursor (`usePointerControl.js` directly styles the cursor element) and potentially for `HIGHLIGHT` if it needs to interact with raw HTML content within `ReactMarkdown`.
 This approach is chosen for performance and precision in these specific interactive features.